abhi1345/rubiks-cube-solvers/updates/README.md

 * Automate the data collection portion of this
     * Set up each turn/rotation via robot arm
     * Make the arm snap and send image on its own

+## 12/17/2025

+I have been able to get the arm and cube anchored!
+And the images in S3 are all labeled.

+I am only at 81 images though, so next step is definitely collecting more training images and running them through the Gemini labeling pipeline.